Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Rum, which has long been the engine of the island of Guadeloupe is part of daily life in the Antilles.

-The ‘Ti punch is almost a ritual: white rum, lime and sugar cane, as everyone prepares prefer.
-A Marie Galante sugar is replaced with sugar syrup
+‘Ti punch is almost a ritual: a shot of rum mixed with lime and sugar cane.
+In Marie Galante the sugar has been replaced with sugar syrup.

 cocktail bar guadeloupe

 Rhum Agricole is obtained from the distillation of only fermented cane juice.
-100 kg of sugarcane producing 10 liters of rum farm!
+100 kg of sugarcane produce 10 liters of rum!

-Industrial or traditional rum is made in factories from the distillation of molasses, the residue from the manufacture of sugar.
-And 'poor in aroma and flavor, usually used for cocktails and cooking.
-Historically, before the agricultural rum.
+Industrial or conventional rum is made in factories from the distillation of molasses, the residue from the manufacture of sugar.
+Fairly poor in aroma and flavour and usually used for cocktails and cooking.
+Historically, before agricole rum.

-Rhum vieux: agricultural rum allowed to stand at least three years in oak barrels with a capacity of less than 650 l.
+Rhum vieux: Agricole rum allowed to stand at least three years in oak barrels with a capacity of less than 650 l.

-Rhum paille: agricultural rum has rested at least 12 months in oak barrels with a capacity exceeding 650l.
+Rhum paille: Agricole rum allowed to stand 12 months in oak barrels with a capacity exceeding 650l.

-The colorful and fragrant spices finely Creole dishes and local market stalls.
+Spices both colour and perfume many Creole dishes and the local market stalls.

-The bouquet garni, a bunch of flavors composed of garlic, local onions, parsley and thyme, is at the root of many preparations, to flavor meat and fish.
+A common flavour is 'bouquet garni,' a mix composed of garlic, spring onions, parsley and thyme, is at the heart of many dishes and is used to flavour meat and fish.

-Red pepper, cinnamon, bois d'inde, nutmeg, cumin, vanilla, ginger, are carefully measured in several recipes to give the palate and delicate flavors decided at the same time.
+Red pepper, cinnamon, bois d'inde, nutmeg, cumin, vanilla, ginger, are carefully measured in several recipes to give the palate a delicate yet decisive flavour.

-The colombo is a melange of spices: coriander, red pepper, ginger, cumin, black pepper, toasted rice will be reduced to a powder very similar to Indian curry, used for meat or fish which are called (in colombo poulet, colombo de Cabri)
+Colombo is actually a mix of spices: coriander, red pepper, ginger, cumin, black pepper and toasted rice, reduced into a powder very similar to Indian curry, used with meat or fish.
+Plates are called colombo de poulet, colombo de cabri etc.

 Fruits and vegetables